 When you think about writing a novel, or even a short story, another concept from your school days may come to mind too.
 You think of the plot structure diagram with the rising action, climax, and falling action.
 That plot diagram lends itself very well to the traditional concept of an outline.
-This type of plot lends itself well to conventional outlining.

 Instead of setting up your story introduction as item I. on your outline, challenge yourself to change it.
 Try using a specific character or place in the story you are planning as your main points.
 See how differently your story develops by shifting the focus of your outline.
 For a character outline, make your top three headings something like childhood, teen years, five years ago, or 15 years from today.
-Work out a similar outline for your settings as well.
+Work out a similar framework for your settings as well.
 For a place, think about what that place looked like in the past, how it has changed, what changed it, and how do all of those things play into your story.

 When it comes time to write your story, take the overarching plot outline along with any character and setting outlines you developed to guide you.
 Keep all of your outlines within easy reach when you write and refer back to them often.
 Use those to help guide your story and keep you moving toward the next big plot event in your story.
 The critical thing to remember is that in the process of actually writing, you may find your characters are leading you down another path.
-Give yourself permission to go with them and forget the outline.
+Give yourself permission to go with them and revise your outlines.
 You may end up writing a novel outline based on the new direction, and that is great.

 Using layered outlines like the ones described above is very similar to using a beat sheet.
 A beat sheet gives a snapshot of your story scene by scene.
 It could be a bullet point list, a chart, or just a simple numbered list.
 This method is sometimes more helpful when you know certain things will happen or have to happen in your story, but you aren’t entirely sure how or why those things happen.
 For example, your main character may wake up in the back seat of a Buick in a car impound lot, but you aren’t sure how or why this happens yet.

-There are a few helpful terms you should know when writing a beat sheet.
+There are a few important terms you should know when writing a beat sheet.
 Most writers are familiar with the opening and the hook—or the “gotcha moment” where you grab the reader with the story.
 For a beat sheet, you will also add things like plot and pinch points in the rising action and the falling action.
 Plot points are things or events that drive the story forward and are usually stronger than a pinch point.
 A pinch point is a smaller scale event the character faces and overcomes.
 These points happen in predictable spots along the novel diagram.

 Another approach that may work for people, especially those who tend to be more visual is a grid sheet.
 If you are a Harry Potter fan, chances are you have seen the picture of the J. K. Rowling’s notebook page with the lines and scribbles that she used when writing about the adventures of Harry and his pals at Hogwarts.